-This program emphasizes the role of statistics within the general framework of problem solving, and helps you develop an understanding of the concepts of observation, hypothesis, evidence, and validation.
+These combined major programs emphasize the role of statistics within the general framework of problem solving, and help you develop an understanding of the concepts of observation, hypothesis, evidence, and validation.
 You can complement your studies with a combined major in Economics, Computer Science, or Mathematics.

 - Campus: Vancouver